How Indian IT is Bringing Bonded Labor to the US

 The Importance of Silence on the Topic of Indian Bonded Labor

-India is the 12th most income unequal country in the world, and bonded labor has been highly effective in keeping India at that level of inequality.
-It is normally felt by many in India that it is better to not discuss bonded labor as keeping it quiet is both better for national pride and can help motivate no change in this area.
+India is the 12th most income-unequal country in the world, and bonded labor has been highly influential in keeping India at that level of inequality.
+Many in India usually feel that it is better not to discuss bonded labor as keeping it quiet is better for national pride and can help motivate no change in this area.

 Indian Respect for Freedom of Speech and of the Press

-India has historically never had any freedom of speech or of the press.
-This is how India has remained as the twelfth most income unequal country in the world.
+India has historically never had any freedom of speech or the press.
+This is how India has remained the twelfth most income-unequal country in the world.
 This inequality is why India is such a hotbed for bonded labor.
 To maintain this level of income inequality, suppression of freedom of speech is necessary.
 And most Indians will oppose this article.
-Opposing even the right for it to be written.
-Again freedom of speech is part of US law, not Indian law, and the established preference is for Indian law…..but not in India, in the US.
+It is opposing even the right for it to be written.
+Again, freedom of speech is part of US law, not Indian law, and the established preference is for Indian law, but not in India or in the US.
 India cannot change internally because India has very low freedom of the press.
 According to Reporters without Borders, India ranks 138 out of 180 countries in press freedom.
-Articles written in the Indian press have a distinct stamp of being censored or self-censored, and there is no India media outlet that is prominent or read outside of Indian readers.
+Articles written in the Indian press have a distinct stamp of being censored or self-censored, and no India media outlet is prominent or read outside of Indian readers.

 Conclusion

-Indian IT companies are not only engaging in H1-B Visa fraud, but they are also bringing Indian nationals into the US and under conditions of human bondage.
-US companies certainly know this, and seem to continue to hire IT resources through Indian companies.
+Indian IT companies are not only engaging in H1-B Visa fraud, but they are also bringing Indian nationals into the US under conditions of human bondage.
+US companies know this and seem to continue hiring IT resources through Indian companies.
 But companies like Apple are nice enough to declare to IT suppliers that they don’t want bonded or coerced labor (in the US).
-Which is odd, because Apple is fine with coerced labor if it is in China.
-The primary issue is that Apple is fine with coerced labor (that is why they went to China in the first place), but Apple prefers that the word coerced is not used.
-Coercion and bonded labor….and perhaps full-on slavery is perfectly fine, but it is the usage of these terms that is offensive.
+This is odd because Apple is fine with coerced labor if it is in China.
+The primary issue is that Apple is fine with coerced labor (that is why they went to China first), but Apple prefers that the word coerced not be used.
+Coercion and bonded labor….and perhaps full-on slavery, are perfectly fine, but it is the usage of these terms that is offensive.

-If the US does not enforce its labor laws, then they do not exist.
+If the US does not enforce its labor laws, they do not exist.
 Indian firms have demonstrated such a pattern of violating US labor laws that there should be many investigations opened against Indian firms.
 The reason?
-The evidence is clear that Indian firms in a very unique way are engaging in bonded labor.
-That bonded labor is through a contract which is originated in India, but it is carried out in the US.
+The evidence is clear that Indian firms, in a very unique way, are engaging in bonded labor.
+That bonded labor is through a contract in India, carried out in the US.

-Part of the idea of IT workers from India being allowed to work in the primary IT markets was that these companies were going to obtain the skills they needed.
-However, there is now a great deal of evidence that many of these skills are falsified.
-But furthermore, because of the influence of Indian IT companies, US labor laws are being degraded, and the impact is that not only Indian workers are being subject to highly inappropriate contracts, but Indian companies seek to place domestic workers under these same contracts, contracts that are set up under Indian labor standards and practices rather than US labor standards and practices.
+Part of the idea of IT workers from India being allowed to work in the primary IT markets was that these companies would obtain the needed skills.
+However, much evidence is now that many of these skills are falsified.
+Furthermore, because of the influence of Indian IT companies, US labor laws are being degraded, and the impact is that not only are Indian workers being subject to highly inappropriate contracts, but Indian companies seek to place domestic workers under these same contracts, contracts that are set up under Indian labor standards and practices rather than US labor standards and practices.

 References

 This is an excellent video that shows the estimates of slavery that currently exists in the world.
 The topic becomes more complex when one includes bonded labor.
 Bonded labor can be a difficult distinction from slavery.
-Indian immigrants are paid well compared to people with the same skills that work in India, but they are in many cases still controlled by a bond or by the H1-B process, that makes them subordinate to their employers.
+Indian immigrants are paid well compared to people with the same skills who work in India, but they are, in many cases, still controlled by a bond or by the H1-B process, which makes them subordinate to their employers.
 Employers are constantly looking for labor that can be bonded or enslaved.

 https://www.reuters.com/article/us-infosys-settlement-idUSBRE9A70IC20131108